by Tom Allen

 Closing a deal is difficult – however, the capturing of synergies post-deal is arguably even more difficult.
-The objective of M&A is to create value – yet once the dust has settled, “deal fever” has subsided and post-merger integration steps are underway, it is easy for an acquirer to lose sight of the goal of synergy capture.
+The objective of M&A is to create value – yet once the dust has settled, “deal fever” has subsided and post-merger integration is underway, it is easy for an acquirer to lose sight of the goal of synergy capture.

 For a deal to deliver the intended value, it is vital that synergies are captured in a timely manner.
 To a large extent, the value created from a deal is contingent upon how an acquirer manages and executes value capture opportunities.
 The most successful acquirers will adopt a measured approach and take the time to plan, carefully execute and track the progress of synergies.
 To do this, 5 key steps can be taken:

 1. Preliminary Analysis

 Preliminary analysis is typically performed in the early stages of the M&A pipeline – this is usually based on limited information (such as financial statements and reports available in the public domain) and pinned to “best estimate” basic assumptions.
 Potential synergies will first become apparent in the process of researching a target pre-due diligence – however, it is important to note that synergies identified in the early stage should be regarded as guidelines only.
-As more information on a target is collated (via an initial and then more detailed due diligence exercise) early assumptions can be refined and preliminary analysis made more robust.
+As more information on a target is collated (via an initial and then more detailed M&A due diligence exercise) early assumptions can be refined and preliminary analysis made more robust.
 However, at this stage of the deal-lifecycle, the financial model in which synergy estimates will most likely be mapped will be relatively high-level and not certain enough to base key decisions on (see here for more on estimating synergies).